 - Fourth Ganga Snan – February 27, Saturday, Magh Poornima

 - Fifth Ganga Snan – April 21, Wednesday, Ram Navami

 Taking a dip in the holy river Ganges at the time of Haridwar Maha Kumbh Mela 2021 is considered of utmost importance.
 It is believed that doing so absolves all the sins and ultimately leads to ‘Moksha.
 It is reported that the months-long festivities this year, 13 akharas will take part in the Shahi Snan 2021.
 The akharas play a crucial role in any Kumbh Mela.
-Out of all the other sadhus, saints and aghoris, the Naga Sadhus of India are as important as the akharas.
+Out of all the other sadhus, saints, and aghoris, the Naga Sadhus of India is as important as the akharas.
 Smeared in ashes, Naga Sadhus very enthusiastically lead the akharas while dancing and singing which is known as Peshwai.
 They initiate the bathing rituals.
 The Naga Babas are followed by Mahant, Mandaleshwar, Mahamandaleshwar, and Acharya Mahamandaleshwar.

 A cultural retreat, the Haridwar Kumbh Mela 2021 allows the visitors to witness the age-old rituals being performed by saints and sadhus in an amusing way.
 Don’t miss being a part of it!

 Photography Tours India is essentially a group of travelers and photographers who have loads of contacts and experience photographing in Kumbh Mela, so there’s a lot to absorb and discover when operating under our guidance.

 The next Kumbh Mela is in Allahabad in 2025.
 We will share the final dates of Allahabad Kumbh Mela 2025 as soon as they are announced.